 Faculty: The Arts & Sciences faculty from a wide variety of backgrounds have helped to develop the Praxis program and are eager to teach, monitor and mentor the Praxis students.
 In addition, leaders in business, nonprofit organizations and government — many of whom discovered the foundation for their success in liberal arts studies — will be lecturers in the signature Praxis courses.

 Focused Workforce Curriculum: The Praxis program does more than provide students with the foundation of a liberal arts education: the curriculum is designed specifically to provide students with many additional tools essential for their future in the world of work.
 In addition to being exposed to the specialized content of a particular field, Praxis students will be acquiring the expertise essential for their first jobs as well as for careers that may not yet exist:

 - Analysis of multiple perspectives essential to the increasing globalization of our world

 - Critical thinking

 - Outstanding writing and speaking skills

 - Team and group work expertise and psychology

 - Essential skills in traditional and emerging technology

-Internships: The Praxis experience culminates in an internship taken normally at the end of the junior year that allows students to synthesize the tools and theories they have learned and use them in the workplace.
+Internships: The Praxis experience culminates in an internship that is normally taken at the end of the junior year.
+This allows students to synthesize the tools and theories they have learned and use them in the workplace.
 Locations for internships may include national and international sites.

 Community: The success of our students is central to our program.
-The academic advisers, as well as each Praxis faculty member, assist students in tailoring their education to their own interests and goals.
-In particular, each student's faculty mentor closely monitors the student's progress.
-The faculty and staff and all the Praxis students form a supportive community that stimulates and encourages the highest standards of excellence in the students' studies and in their chosen careers.
+The academic advisers and all Praxis faculty members assist students with tailoring their education to their own interests and goals.
+In particular, each student is assigned a faculty mentor who closely monitors that student's progress.
+The faculty, the staff and all of the Praxis students form a supportive community that stimulates and encourages the highest standards of excellence in the students' studies and in their chosen careers.